fmerian/awesome-product-hunt/README.md

 It also includes:

-- [product-hunt-launch-kit.md](https://git.new/meow/kit): required inputs to submit a new product;
+- [product-hunt-launch-kit.md](https://git.new/meow/kit): required inputs to submit a new product
-- [product-hunt-community-kit.md](https://git.new/meow/community): ideas to leverage your network;
+- [product-hunt-community-kit.md](https://git.new/meow/community): ideas to leverage your network

 **Want to contribute?
 Awesome!
 See here: [CONTRIBUTING.md](https://github.com/fmerian/awesome-product-hunt/blob/main/CONTRIBUTING.md)**